wahadbit/Python-Game-Alien-Invation/readme.md

 # Alien Invation

-Development of game by book "Learning Python" Eric Matiz
+Development of game by book "Python Crash Course: A Hands-On, Project-Based Introduction to Programming" Eric Matthes